Living Walls Key Benefits

 Expert plant selection for the long term health of living walls is crucial.
 Correctly specified plant content which is relevant to the site and exposure of a living wall, will ensure the wall is kept looking good all year round.

-When you work with the Scotscape Smartscape team our in house designers and horticulturalists ensure that your Living Wall design will be sustainable.
+When you work with the Scotscape Smartscape team our in house designers and horticulturalists ensure that your Living Wall design will:

 Living Wall Maintenance

+Scotscape is a true expert in vertical greening systems maintenance.
 Living Walls require specialist maintenance to ensure that they look good all year round and provide maximum aesthetic and biodiverse benefits.
-The presence of green walls in our urban landscape is increasing, keeping them looking good, helping the environment and providing habitats for birds, bugs and bees is essential.
+The presence of green walls in our urban landscape is increasing, keeping them looking good, helping the environment, and providing habitats for birds, bugs and bees is essential.
 Green walls have an important role to play in our future landscaping of cities as population and urban expansion increases.